 Corporate Governance.
 Pursuant to the purchase agreement, Rigel and the Investors agreed that, upon the closing of the Private Placement, Rigel would use its commercially reasonable best efforts to elect designees of MPM Capital as two directors to serve on our board of directors.
 Prior to the closing of the Private Placement, we will increase our board of directors from the current seven members to nine members.
 The two new directorships will be created in Class II and Class III.
 Pursuant to the second investor rights agreement, MPM Capital will designate Dr. Dennis Henner as the Class II director (to serve until the 2005 annual meeting of stockholders) and Mr. Nick Simon as the Class III director (to serve until the 2006 annual meeting of stockholders).
 For so long as MPM Capital holds at least 10% of our outstanding common stock, we will use our commercially reasonable best efforts to cause MPM Capital's director designees to be nominated and elected to our board of directors.
-For so long as MPM Capital has a director designee on our board of directors, we will use our commercially reasonable best efforts to appoint (i) one of MPM Capital's designees to the compensation committee of our board of directors and (ii) one of MPM Capital holds at least 10% of our outstanding common stock, MPM Capital will be entitled to appoint a representative to attend all of the regularly scheduled meetings of our board of directors in a non-voting observer capacity.
+For so long as MPM Capital has a director designee on our board of directors and (ii) one of MPM Capital's designees to the nominating committee of our board of directors.
+In addition, for so long as MPM Capital holds at least 10% of our outstanding common stock, MPM Capital holds at least 10% of our outstanding common stock at least 10% of our outstanding common stock.
+MPM Capital will be entitled to appoint a representative to attend all of the regularly scheduled meetings of our board of directors in a non-voting observer capacity.
 Frazier is also entitled to certain management consultation, inspection and board observer rights.